 If you’re an avid coffee drinker, then you have probably heard the term ‘doppio espresso’ or ‘espresso doppio’.
 Doppio is one of the most common forms of espresso, and while a lot of people consume it, many do not know what makes it stand out.
 So, what is a doppio?

 A doppio is basically two shots of espresso, as opposed to one shot.
 It is made in the exact same way as espresso and is served in a larger quantity, thus making it an ideal option for people who are looking to have a drink that lasts longer .

 Espresso comes in different forms that vary based on the simplest things, like the number of shots they include or the ratio of milk to coffee in them.
-Going forward, we shall cover everything you need to know about a doppio, including its history and how to make one for yourself from the comfort of your home.
+Going forward, I shall cover everything you need to know about a doppio, including its history and how to make one for yourself from the comfort of your home.